vyos/vyos-documentation/docs/configuration/interfaces/tunnel.rst

    set interfaces tunnel tun0 address 172.16.17.18/24
    set interfaces tunnel tun0 parameters ip key 20

-GRETAP
+GRE-Bridge
-^^^^^^
+^^^^^^^^^^

-While normal GRE is for layer 3, GRETAP is for layer 2.
-GRETAP can encapsulate Ethernet frames, thus it can be bridged with other interfaces to create datalink layer segments that span multiple remote sites.
+While normal GRE is for layer 3, GRE-Bridge is for layer 2.
+GRE-Bridge can encapsulate Ethernet frames, thus it can be bridged with other interfaces to create datalink layer segments that span multiple remote sites.

 Layer 2 GRE example: